Voluntary work in Argentina

 Volunteers who want to help struggling communities will find more projects within Argentina’s densely-populated areas, where there is more of a demand for helping hands in healthcare, construction and childcare.
 There is also the opportunity to volunteer in an agricultural setting, which is no surprise when it is a country famous for incredible steak and wine!
 Volunteers will find chances to learn how to live off the land, and use natural resources sustainably and effectively.

 Teaching English is another great option for those wanting to undertake voluntary work in Argentina, and you don’t even need a degree!
-If you are a native English speaker, then you are perfect for the role, and can utilise your linguistic ability to contribute to the development of Argentinian’s language skills.
+If you are a native English speaker, then you are perfect for the role, and can utilize your linguistic ability to contribute to the development of Argentinian’s language skills.
 Whilst your enthusiasm and passion are the main ways to bag voluntary work in Argentina, some require a basic knowledge of Spanish, which is also helpful for your day to day life, so consider learning a little before you jet off or take a phrase book out with you to help you bond with the locals!